DFE-Digital/publish-teacher-training/README.md

 bundle exec guard --no-interactions
 ```

+## Running specs in parallel

+When running specs in parallel for the first time you will first need to set up
+your test databases.

+`bundle exec rails parallel:setup`

+To run the specs in parallel:
+`bundle exec rails parallel:spec`

+To drop the test databases:
+`bundle exec rails parallel:drop`

 ## Linting

 It's best to lint just your app directories and not those belonging to the framework: